TryKatChup/IA-M/Teoria/README.md

 ```
 ```
-function REVISE(csp, Xi, Xj) returns true iff we revise the domain of Xi revised ← false for each x in Di do if no value y in Dj allows (x, y) to satisfy the constraint between Xi and Xj then
+function REVISE(csp, Xi, Xj) returns true if we revise the domain of Xi revised ← false for each x in Di do if no value y in Dj allows (x, y) to satisfy the constraint between Xi and Xj then